If you are new to the whole growing houseplants thing, then the stunning and tiny Swedish Ivy plant is the perfect option for you!

 The Swedish Ivy plant is not too demanding in terms of temperature.
 An average room temperature of 70 to 75 degrees would be enough for your plant to stay fresh and happy!

-Also, you won’t need to worry much in winter as well; a temperature of 60 to 65 degrees would be best for your Swedish Ivy plant!
+Also, you won’t need to worry much in winters as well; a temperature of 60 to 65 degrees would be best for your Swedish Ivy plant!